tmcgilchrist/okra/docs/team-leads-manual.md

 ### Aggregating engineer reports

 `okra cat` can be used to aggregate weekly engineer or team reports in a single report.
-The tool will attempt to group data by project, objective and KR if these match.
+The tool will attempt to group data by project and objective if these match.

 The code reads data from stdin, aggregates per KR and outputs the result.